shahraj81/rufes/README.md

 # Latest version

-The latest version of the code is `v2020.2.0` which can be found in branch: `TYPEMETRIC-v2020.2.0`.
+The latest version of the code is `v2022.1.0` which can be found in branch: `TYPEMETRIC-v2022.1.0`.

+# How to apply the docker to run the entire evaluation pipeline on a submission

+Refer to `tools/rufes-evaluation/README.md`.

 # How to run the scorer